convertigo/c8oprj-lib-oauth/project.md

 Perform the OAuth flow for OpenID with a JWT acess token

-If the token is valid, it will be stored in the user's session to be used when calling Microsoft APIs.
+If the token is valid, it will be stored in the user's session

 Also if the token is valid, setAuthenticatedUser step is executed to flag this session as authenticated.

 <span style="color:DarkGoldenRod">Variables</span>